How to Give Your Hospital Brand a Healthy Start in 2023

 Medical professionals recommend an annual wellness screening to check your general health, maintain the provider/patient relationship, and discuss any new or concerning issues.
-Healthcare marketing experts like Ten Adams recommend doing the same for your brand!
+Healthcare marketing experts like Ten Adams recommend doing the same to give your brand a healthy start in the new year.

-So, if you want a fit and fabulous brand for the new year, make it a priority to run some routine tests, answer tough questions, and face the facts you’ve been ignoring for the past few months.
+So, if you want a fit and fabulous hospital brand for 2023, here's our advice.
+Make it a priority to run some routine tests, answer tough questions, and face the facts you’ve been ignoring for the past few months.

 Web analytics track multiple components of website activity and give you the data needed to better understand your customers.
 Your team must decide which stats are the most important to follow, but industry best practice recommends measuring: